Toofifty/easy-blastfurnace/README.md

 ## Requirements

 - Ice gloves or Smiths Gloves (i)
-- Goldsmith gauntlets or Smithing/Max cape (for gold bar & hybrid methods)
 - Coal bag (for metal bar & hybrid methods)
 - Stamina potions easily accessible in bank

+## Optional
+- Goldsmith gauntlets or Smithing/Max cape (for gold bar & hybrid methods)
+    - They must be used by default.
+You can disable their use in the EasyBlastFurnace config settings.

 ## Getting started